ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 field might be used by a server to limit the amount of requests it needs to track if it needs to prevent replay attacks.

-A server can maintain state for requests for a small window of time over which it wishes to accept requests.
-A server can store all requests it processes within this window; storing just the `enc` field of a request, which should be unique to each request, is sufficient.
-The server then rejects requests if the request is the same as one that was previously answered within that time window.
-Servers also reject requests with a `Date` header field that is outside of the current time window.
+An Oblivious Gateway Resource can maintain state for requests for a small window of time over which it wishes to accept requests.
+The Oblivious Gateway Resource can store all requests it processes within this window.
+Storing just the `enc` field of a request, which should be unique to each request, is sufficient.
+The Oblivious Gateway Resource then rejects requests if the request is the same as one that was previously answered within that time window, or if the `Date` header field is outside of the current time window.

-Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
-How large a time window is needed could depend on the population of clients that the server needs to serve.
+Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in clocks.

-Servers MUST NOT treat the time window as secret information.
-An attacker can actively probe the server with different values for the `Date` field to determine the time window over which the server will accept responses.
+Oblivious Gateway Resources MUST NOT treat the time window as secret information.
+An attacker can actively probe with different values for the `Date` field to determine the time window over which the server will accept responses.

 ### Correcting Clock Differences

-A server can reject requests that contain a `Date` value that is outside of its active window with a 400 series status code.
-The problem type
+An Oblivious Gateway Resource can reject requests that contain a `Date` value that is outside of its active window with a 400 series status code.
+The problem type {{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} of "https://iana.org/assignments/http-problem-types#date" is defined to allow the server to signal that the `Date` value in the request was unacceptable.
-{{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} of
-"https://iana.org/assignments/http-problem-types#date" is defined to allow the server to signal that the `Date` value in the request was unacceptable.